You are here

 Contents of the Notice of Appeal –

-On receipt of the Notice of Appeal, the Secretariat of the Board of Appeal will send a standard form asking for grounds of Appeal and to be signed by appellant together with an invoice of 500 Euros (1/3 of the Appeal fee).
+On receipt of the Notice of Appeal, the Secretariat of the Board of Appeal will acknowledge receipt and ask for the grounds of appeal to be filed within four months of service/publication of the appealed decision, together with an invoice of 1/3 of the Appeal fee (EUR 700).

 Time limit - within 2 months of the date of service of the decision of the Board of Appeal .